A tranquil community awash with nature in the heart of the city.

-The area also encompasses a row of Georgian terraces, a Victorian courthouse, St John’s RC Cathedral, and the former Town Hall, all of which are Grade II listed.
+Located within the Salford Adelphi/Bexley Square conservation area, the development is located adjacent to the Grade II* listed St Philips church and the Georgian square which it fronts.
+The area also encompasses a Victorian courthouse, St John's RC cathedral, and the former Salford Town Hall - all of which are Grade II listed.

-Greater Manchester Chamber of Commerce Building of the Year Finalist
+Greater Manchester Chamber of Commerce Awards 2018: Shortlisted for Building of the Year

 RIBA North West Awards 2018: Winner